samscam/DynamicStyles/Readme.md

 ## Installation

+### Requirements

+* XCode 7
+* Swift 2.0
+* iOS 8

 ### Cocoapods

 You're best using [CocoaPods](http://cocoapods.org)

-Add `pod 'DynamicStyles', '0.1.6'` to your podfile.
+Add `pod 'DynamicStyles', '0.2.0'` to your podfile.

 Run `pod install`

-### At it with Swift 2.0 ??

-There's a branch for that...
-Add `pod 'DynamicStyles', '0.2.0-beta'` to your podfile instead.
-It might work...
+### Alternatively

+Clone the repository if you want to build the framework manually or play with the example project.

 ### ... and then